lincc-frameworks/tdastro/docs/simulations.rst

 -------------------------------------------------------------------------------

 The core idea behind TDAstro is that we want to generate light curves from parameterized models of physical objects.
-The ``PhysicalModel`` class defines the structure for modeling physical object.
+The ``PhysicalModel`` class defines the structure for modeling physical objects.
 New object types are derived from the ``PhysicalModel`` base class and implement a ``compute_flux()`` function that generates the noise-free flux densities given information about the times, wavelengths, and model parameters (called graph_state).